 OregonASK is a collaboration of public and private organizations and community members which seek to address common issues and concerns across all out-of-school time services – child care, recreation, education and youth development.

 Oregon was selected as one of fourteen states to receive a STEM focused AmeriCorps VISTA to serve in the national Afterschool Alliance effort to support statewide systems development in STEM.
 OregonASK will host this VISTA for one year in our Wilsonville office.
-We are excited to welcome Katie Lakey to the OregonASK team and are looking forward to having her on board in April.
-Katie will serve as the community liaison for afterschool and summer programs that are providing STEM activities throughout the state of Oregon and work to further the goals of the Oregon Girls Collaborative Project.
+We are excited to welcome Katie Lakey to the OregonASK team.
+Katie is serving as the community liaison for afterschool and summer programs that are providing STEM activities throughout the state of Oregon and work to further the goals of the Oregon Girls Collaborative Project.